cholmes/gpkg-tiles/safe-gpkg.md

 table, so that triggers on that table specified in clause 10.5 below may reference `tile_matrix_metadata` column values for that zoom level to reject invalid data.

+GeoPackages SHALL implement appropriate SQL triggers on each tiles table by executing the `add_tile_triggers()` routine specified in clause 10.8 below with the tiles table as a parameter value to ensure that

+1. The `zoom_level` value is specified for the tiles table in the `tile_matrix_metadata` table

+2. The tile column value is between 0 and the `matrix_height` specified for the zoom_level in the `tile_matrix_metadata` table

+3. The `tile_row value is between 0 and the `matrix_width` specified for the `zoom_level` in the `tile_matrix_metadata` table

 ## SQL Tables

 ### 1.0 raster_columns SQL